-RVing in Canada is also a digital detox, getting you away from TVs, computers and phones.
+Exploring Canada by RV is also a digital detox, away from TVs, computers and phones.
 Internet addicts can get their fix with a portable wifi device that works off phone signal.
-But in large parks like Algonquin and Lake Superior the signal doesn’t stretch very far inside the park so you’ll have to have an enforced technology sabbatical.
-Which leaves more time to spend outside.
+But in large parks like Algonquin the signal doesn’t stretch far into the park so you’ll have to have an enforced technology sabbatical.
+Leaving more time to spend outside.

 The evening campfire was one of my favourite trip rituals.
-Getting the fire going, searching for the perfect marshmallow toasting stick, making s’mores, talking about what we’d seen that day and where we were off to next.
-And if it rained, like it did on one night in Killarney Provincial Park, we could stay snug inside the RV, watching Les Miserables on my laptop and toasting marshmallows on the hob – you can’t do that in a tent.
+Getting the fire going, searching for the perfect marshmallow stick, making s’mores, talking about what we’d seen that day and where we were off to next.
+And if it rained, we could stay snug inside the RV, watching films on a laptop and toasting marshmallows on the hob – you can’t do that in a tent.

 Isn’t RVing just for retirees?

 Canada and the US have a real RV culture.
 People retire, sell up, buy a big RV and drive south for winter and north for summer, travelling as long as they can.
 So I was expecting that two British women in our 30s would be an unusual sight around the campsites.